IzAKuLuS/Mercedes-Benz-W212-Instrument-Cluster-Reverse-Engineering-for-Sim-Racing-Applications/README.md

 <h3 align="left">Why the warning messages and chimes appear</h3>

 Once full ignition is simulated, the cluster begins checking for information from the rest of the vehicle.
-The bench does not currently provide messages from systems such as:
+The bench does not currently provide messages from the relevant systems (due to the lack of a CAN B network in the current testing setup) such as:

 - SRS and restraint control.
 - ESP and ABS.